PanosEconomou/notes/Quantum_Fields/2D_CFT_Axioms.md

 ## Reconstruction of Field Operators

-With a given set of $n$ point correlation functions there is a proceedure we can go through to define a quantum hilbert space $\mathbb{H}$ with natural field operators that that give rise to the specific correlations, as well as have a natural unitary representation of the conformal group, and contain a vector $\Omega \in \mathbb{H}$ such that it is invariant under the unitary representation of the conformal group.
+With a given set of $n$ point correlation functions there is a proceedure we can go through to define a quantum Hilbert space $\mathbb{H}$ with natural field operators that that give rise to the specific correlations, as well as have a natural unitary representation of the conformal group, and contain a vector $\Omega \in \mathbb{H}$ such that it is invariant under the unitary representation of the conformal group.
 I am going to skip the details of this construction now because it is unnessesarily involved, but the important thing is that it is always possible to do so and obtain a unique $\mathbb{H}$.

 **<u>Theorem:</u>** *(Reconstruction of Field Operators)* Given a set of indexed correlation functions $\{G_{i_1,\cdots,i_n}\}_{i_1,\cdots,i_n \in B}$ there exists a unique quantum hilbert space $\mathbb{H}$ with a canonical representation $U:SL(2,\mathbb{C}) \to \text{Aut}(\mathbb{H})$ of $SL(2,\mathbb{C})$ and an invariant vector $\Omega \in \mathbb H$ such that there exist quantum fields $\Phi_i : \mathcal J^+ \to \text{End}(D)$ for some $D\subset \mathbb{H}$ a dense subspace such that for some $w\in SL(2,\mathbb{C})$, $z\in \mathbb{C}$